anuraaga/opentelemetry-java/RELEASING.md

 ## Announcement

-Once the GitHub workflow com,pletes, go to Github [release page](https://github.com/open-telemetry/opentelemetry-java/releases), press `Draft a new release` to write release notes about the new release.
+Once the GitHub workflow completes, go to Github [release page](https://github.com/open-telemetry/opentelemetry-java/releases), press `Draft a new release` to write release notes about the new release.
 If there is already a draft release notes, just point it at the created tag.